Frequently Asked Questions

 Additionally, all our doctors, urgent care providers, and nurses have practiced in this community for years and know nearly all the doctors in town.
 Therefore, they can comfortably communicate with your doctor by phone when needed.

 How is my privacy protected?

-Like all healthcare offices and facilities, CapRock Hospital, CapRock 24-Hour Emergency, and CapRock Urgent Care are subject to the patient privacy rules established by HIPAA.
+Like all healthcare offices and facilities, CapRock Hospital and CapRock 24-Hour Emergency are subject to the patient privacy rules established by HIPAA.
 But, more importantly, we take patient privacy very seriously.
 We work to make your time in our facilities as private and personal as possible and feel this is one of the many advantages of choosing CapRock over other healthcare systems.